danlentz/clj-uuid/README.md

 >  * If two v5 UUID's are equal, then there is a high degree of certainty
 >    that they were generated from the same name in the same namespace.

+_(function)_    `v6 []`

+> Generate a v6 (time-based), lexically sortable, unique identifier,
+> guaranteed to be unique and thread-safe regardless of clock
+> precision or degree of concurrency.
+Creation of v6 UUID's does not
+> require any call to a cryptographic generator and can be
+> accomplished much more efficiently than v3, v4, v5, or squuid's.
+A
+> v6 UUID reveals both the identity of the computer that generated the
+> UUID and the time at which it did so.
+Its uniqueness across
+> computers is guaranteed as long as MAC addresses are not
+> duplicated.
+Used for compatibility with systems that already use v1;
+> UUID v7 should be prefered over v1 or v6.

+_(function)_    `v7 []`

+> Generate a v7 unix time-based, lexically sortable UUID with monotonic
+> counter and cryptographically secure random portion.
+The 12 bit
+> rand_a is used as counter, rand_b is CSPRNG.
+Random numbers are
+> generated using the JVM default implementation of
+> java.security.SecureRandom.

+_(function)_    `v8 [^long msb, ^long lsb]`

+> Generate a v8 custom UUID with up to 122 bits of user data.

 _(function)_    `squuid []`